-In the evenings and weekends I keep myself occupied trying to learn how to play the electric guitar, hiking over the hills at the weekends, tinkering with cars and bikes, watercolour painting, cooking and playing video games.
+In the evenings and weekends, I keep myself fit and active by hiking, running and gym.
+I'm also trying to learn how to play the electric and acoustic guitar, watercolour painting, cooking, video production, and playing video games.
 If the weather is good and the skies clear I can often be found gazing up at the stars through my telescope.

 Occasionally I like to engage in online spaceship battles in EVE Online and do my part to crush the legions of the Horde in World of Warcraft.

-I have been taking pictures since childhood using compact an old SLR 35mm film cameras.
-In 1996 I bought my first digital camera and photography became important part of my life.
-In 2006 I bought my first digital SLR which I still use today.
+I have taken pictures since childhood using compact an old Canon SLR 35mm film camera.
+In 1996 I bought my first digital camera and photography became an important part of my life.
+In 2006 I bought my first digital Canon SLR and I still use Canon cameras today.

-I mainly specialise in macro photography, still life, landscape and track day event photography; however I am looking to expand into portrait and fashion photography this year as well as a lot more travelling to locations such as Iceland, Sweden and Norway.
+I mainly specialise in landscape photography, still life, macro, and track day event photography; however I am looking to expand into portrait and fashion photography this year as well as a lot more travelling to locations such as Iceland, Sweden and Norway.

-As an amateur photographer I take pictures because I like photography, not because I am trying to make money.
+As a photographer, I take pictures because I like photography, not because I am trying to make money.
 I have done a couple of photography shoots on a no-fee basis.
-I have done a few photography courses; I have a Diploma in Photography and completed a portrait photography course.
+I have done a few photography courses; I have a Diploma in Photography and graphic design.
 As my photography portfolio develops (no pun intended!)
 I add more and more photos to my site.

 I acquired my first telescope in early 2006 (SkyWatcher Explorer 200) and began observing and photographing some of the more common objects (Mars, Jupiter, Saturn, Moon, Pleiades, Andromeda and so on...)

-I'm a professional software engineer specialising in bespoke website development, ecommerce solutions, content management systems and web services.
-I have been working in software development professionally since 2007, and have many more years of experience before that.
+I'm a professional software engineer specialising in bespoke website development, e-commerce solutions, content management systems and web services.
+I have worked in software development professionally since 2007, and have many more years of experience before that.
 I wrote my first computer program in BASIC in the mid 80's on a BBC Micro.

-In 2012 I founded and ran my own web development agency, Azulia Designs Ltd, which at the time was a dream come true.
-After two years of that I realised that there is more to life than working, and running an agency is a lot of work - it's not a 9-5 job.
-If I wasn't working on the current project, I was looking for the next 5 projects, doing tax returns, VAT reports, reports for accountants, sales and marketing.
+In 2012 I founded my own web development agency, Azulia Designs Ltd, which at the time was a dream come true.
+After two years of hard work, I realised that there is more to life than working, and running an agency is a lot of work - it's not a 9-5 job.
+If I wasn't working on the current project, I was looking for the next 5 projects, doing tax returns, VAT reports, reports for accountants, sales, and marketing.
 In 2014 I had enough of working 70+ hours a week and only getting paid for 40 of them, so I wound up the company, moved to Scotland and went back to working for the man.

-So now I am a full stack developer equally comfortable working on front end development (jQuery, Bootstrap, HTML5, CSS3) through to SQL Server database development.
-I am also skilled at developing in C#, ASP.Net, MVC, Vb.Net and PHP, which is a rare and extensive blend of skills.
-I am currently a software engineer working in a full SCRUM/Agile environment building web applications for the healthcare market.
-On a daily basis I use my full skill set and I'm challenged daily to improve and grow my skills.
+I am now a full stack software engineer, comfortable working on front end development (jQuery, Bootstrap, HTML5, CSS3) through to SQL Server database development and all the bits in between.
+I am skilled at developing in C#, ASP.Net, MVC, Vb.Net, and PHP, which is a rare and extensive blend of skills.
+I am currently a full-time software engineer in a full SCRUM/Agile environment, building web applications for the healthcare market.
+On a daily basis, I use my full skill set where I'm challenged daily to improve and grow my skills.